£68,495 - £81,585 Price range

 31 - 50 MPG

-The new 6 Series Convertible gets largely positive reviews.
+The new 6 Series Convertible is one of our favourite big convertibles – perfect if you’re look for something that’s more comfortable than, say, a Porsche 911.
 It may not look much different to the old one, but the experts all say it’s a much better car.
 It’s far more enjoyable to drive, has a choice of strong performing, efficient engines and a well-equipped interior.

 There are very few complaints about the 6 Series interior – it’s a huge improvement over the previous model.
-Testers like the way the facia points towards the driver like a good BMW should, and the quality of materials is of a very high standard.
+The facia points towards the driver like a good BMW should, and the quality of materials is of a very high standard.
 Everything feels opulent, if maybe just a little too bland for a £65,000+ convertible.

-Critics say the seats are comfortable, and with the roof down it remains an incredibly quiet and unruffled place to sit – there’s no raising of voices needed here.
+The seats are comfortable, and with the roof down it remains an incredibly quiet and unruffled place to sit – there’s no raising of voices needed here.
 The rear seats are okay, but lack a little leg room.
-The fabric roof can be raised or lowered at speeds up to around 25mph.
+The fabric roof can be raised or lowered at speeds up to 19mph.

 Convertible cars sometimes suffer from scuttle shake, where the body flexes when cornering hard or going over bumps.
-No such problems here – reviewers say the 6-Series feels very solid, but not at the expense of the driving experience.
-It feels more nimble than the previous car, and naturally there’s high levels of grip.
+No such problems here – the 6-Series feels very solid, but not at the expense of the driving experience.
+It feels more nimble than the previous car, and, naturally, there are high levels of grip.

-It’s best to leave it in comfort or normal, as switching to sport causes the Six’s ride to feel more unsettled without managing to achieve any noticeable improvement to the handling.
-One tester sums up the driving experience succinctly, by describing it as “frustratingly aloof”.
+It’s best to leave it in Comfort or Normal, as switching to Sport causes the 6’s ride to feel more unsettled without managing to achieve any noticeable improvement to the handling.
+It’s frustratingly aloof.

 There are only three engines to choose from in the 6-Series Convertible, but they’re all excellent.
-The ‘entry level’ petrol comes in the shape of the 3.0-litre turbocharged inline 6 in the slightly confusingly titled 640i.
-Producing 320hp, the engine is a smooth performer, with one tester describing it as “mellow voiced,” and that the strong torque it offers “suits the purpose of the car”.
+The ‘entry level’ petrol comes in the shape of the 3.0-litre turbocharged inline-six in the slightly confusingly titled 640i.
+Producing 320hp, the engine is a smooth performer, mellow voiced and torquey enough to make progress effortless.

 All 6-Series use BMW’s slick 8-speed automatic gearbox.
-All the experts agree that it is an excellent transmission, which shifts smoothly, rarely gets caught out and generally suits the relaxed vibe of the car very well.
+It is an excellent transmission, which shifts smoothly, rarely gets caught out and generally suits the relaxed vibe of the car very well.

 In old BMW nomenclature, something badged “40i” was easy to understand - it was a four-litre, naturally-aspirated V8.
 These days it’s a little more tricky, instead referring to a 3.0-litre, inline six with a turbocharger.
 It’s enough to put out 320bhp, which allows for plenty of performance - 5.7 seconds to 60mph, 155mph flat-out.